Russell Hantz: Other television appearances

 On February 10, 2010, Hantz and ten other contestants from Survivor: Heroes vs. Villains made a special appearance on The Late Show with David Letterman to present the show's Top Ten List.
 As a promotion for Redemption Island, Hantz appeared on the cover of TV Guide Magazine for the week of February 14, 2011, alongside Rob Mariano.

 In 2012, Hantz was featured on Flipped Off, an A&E reality series about house flipping.
 The series followed Hantz and his older brother, Shawn, as they worked with a local real estate agent to flip houses in the Houston area in pursuit of profit.
 Taking place in the aftermath of the subprime mortgage crisis, Hantz stated that he expected "to be one of the biggest house flippers in Houston," and that he was "here to bring Houston's economy back on its feet."
 He later told Rob Cesternino that he had turned down an opportunity to host Boston Rob's Around the World in 80 Ways in order to host Flipped Off.
 The show consisted of seven episodes and ran from April 28 to June 16, 2012.

 Hantz also expressed interest in competing on The Celebrity Apprentice.

 Personal life

 In Dayton, Texas, Hantz is a part-owner of an oil outfit known as Hantz Tankering Service with his father and brother.
-He also owns a bar in Lafayette, Louisiana, known as Bootleggers - now closed, and he is a native of Vinton, Louisiana.
+He also owned a bar in Lafayette, Louisiana, known as Bootleggers - now closed, and he is a native of Vinton, Louisiana.

 Hantz currently resides in Dayton, Texas.
 He and his ex-wife, Melanie, have four children, including twin girls.
 Hantz's brother, Shawn, has a son named Brandon, who was a contestant on Survivor: South Pacific and later Survivor: Caramoan.
 Hantz also has a younger brother, Willie, who competed on Big Brother 14.